AndrewFischer/MaxDC/README.md

 <br>
 :exclamation: Danger of electric shock.
 240Volts AC is present on this board.
 A suitable enclosure is required for safe operation.<br>
 :warning: The files embodied in this repository are provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
+See section 5 of the license.<br>
 **This project is untested.**

 ### License